- 2015 standard mileage rates

-The Internal Revenue Service has issued the 2012 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical, or moving purposes.
+The Internal Revenue Service recently issued the 2015 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.

-Beginning on January 1, 2012, the standard mileage rates for the use of a car (also vans, pickups, or panel trucks) will be:
+Beginning on Jan.
+1, 2015, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

-- 55.5 cents per mile for business miles driven (includes a 23 cents per mile allocation for depreciation);
+- 57.5 cents per mile for business miles driven (includes a 24 cent per mile allocation for depreciation);

 - 23 cents per mile driven for medical or moving purposes; and